quinn5moli/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  When we want numerous components share global data, it helps us avoid prop drilling and keeps are state organized and clean.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are functions that return an object with a type and payload which tells the reducer which case to run.
+Reducers are a pure function that returns a new state for the applicaation based on what the action dictates.
+Stores hold all of the state for the application so that any component may access it.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux thunk is a type of middleware that allows action creators to be dispatched in an asychronous manner, as aopposed to synchronously which is what redux does by default.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API because, for me, it was easy to understand and apply.
+I feel like redux would be more useful in terms of setting up an application so that it can scale easier if need be.